SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 Article references _were searched_ further for additional relevant publications.
 The mean score for the two trials _was subjected_ to multivariate analysis of variance to determine ...

-## Describing Methods
+## Describing the process: sequence words and phrases

-> Describing the process: sequence words and phrases
+↑ Describing Methods

 Prior to commencing the study, ethical clearance was sought from ...
 Prior to undertaking the investigation, ethical clearance was obtained from ...